 Under the modernisation programme of the power plant, a consortium consisting of ABB Venezuela, ABB Canada and ABB Switzerland was awarded a contract to conceive and install the unit control, protection and instrumentation systems for the power plant.

 ABB chose to install an industrial video and control (IVC) system and integrated it with a leak detection system to monitor the Guri dam.
-The IVC system helps in identifying a range of alarm protocols and responds to alarms by starting user-defined responses such as camera functions.
+The IVC system helps to identify a range of alarm protocols and responds to alarms by starting user-defined responses such as camera functions.

 Venezuela power market

-Around 73% of the country's energy needs are met by the Guri power plant.
-In January 2010, however, it became evident that Venezuela had become over-dependent on the power plant to supply its energy needs.
+Approximately 73% of the country’s energy requirements are met by the Guri power plant.
+In January 2010, it became evident that Venezuela had become over-dependent on the power plant to fulfil its energy requirements.